-The Draft Medium Term Financial Plan is currently progressing, and it is envisaged this will be finalised in Autumn 2022.
+The Draft Medium Term Financial Plan is currently progressing, and it is envisaged this will be finalised in Autumn 2023.

-In addition to the general fund, Council have established a number of reserves, including a Reorganisation Reserve and a Repair and Renewal Fund.
-The Former Covid Recovery has been augmented and "re-badged" as a Financial Recovery Reserve.
+In addition to the general fund, Council have established a number of reserves, including a Covid Recovery Reserve, a financial recovery Reserve, Reorganisation Reserve and a Repair and Renewal Fund.

-A new finance system is planned to be operational in the coming months, which will streamline operational processes and generate real time reports.
+A new finance system has gone into operation on 1 April 2023 which will streamline operational processes and generate real time reports.

-2 Digital and Cyber
+4 Digital and Cyber Security